Rapper Lil Nas X’s Nike ‘Satan Shoes’ spark outrage — yes, they contain 1 drop of human blood

 Meanwhile, the official Twitter account for The Church of Satan replied to the announcement, saying: “Hook us up with a pair fam.”

 In response to criticism of his music video — and ahead of the shoe release — Lil Nas X explained he feels no responsibility to appeal to kids who loved “Old Town Road.”
-In a tweet, LNX said: “I am an adult.
-I am not gonna spend my entire career trying to cater to your children.
-That is your job.”
+In a tweet, LNX sai